mSm1th/terraform_testing/README.md

 **What is a Terraform Integration Test?**

-Integration tests within Terraform are tests the utilise multiple modules, that work together, some of which may have dependencies on each other.
+Integration tests within Terraform are tests the utilise multiple modules that work together, some of which may have dependencies on each other.

-What are the benefits of integration testing
+What are the benefits of integration testing:
 - Mostly stable (with retry logic)
 - You have a high confidence in individual units working together.

+Integration tests generally go through the following stages:
+- Apply module 1.
+- Apply module 2.
+- Run validations to make sure everything is working.
+- Destroy module 1.
+- Destroy module 2.

 **Remember - integration testing will also mean you have to provision the resources!**